The CTO’s Guide to Scaling Behavioral Health Technology

 Manual therapist matching Algorithmic therapist-patient matching

 Key technology: Purpose-built OCD treatment platform, not adapted from general mental health tools.
 Telehealth as core experience, not add-on.
+Disclosure: Sidebench is also an investor in NOCD.

 LEARN Behavioral: Intake as Competitive Advantage